dbolkensteyn/failing-calculator/README.md

 This very simple calculator project isn't yet working, and we need to your help to fix it!

 If you're not yet familiar with GitHub & AppVeyor, then read on!
-Otherwise, just go ahead and send your pull request :)
+Otherwise, just go ahead and send your pull request to fix the build :)

 On GitHub, a pull request is a change proposal that is not yet part (or merged in Git's jargon) into the `master` branch of the repository.
 Pull requests can be reviewed both from a technical and functional point of view, either manually by developers and product owners, or automatically by continuous integration and code analysis tools.